GanchengZhu/PhoneRealTimeGazeEstimation/access_zjugaze.md

 # How to Access the ZJUGaze Dataset

-Due to the strict requirements of our IRB, the dataset must remain on a local computer and cannot be accessed over the network.
+Due to the strict requirements of our IRB, the dataset must remain on a local computer.
 As a result, we offer remote desktop access through the Sunlogin software.

 # Quick Start Guide